dispel4py/dispel4py/doc/tutorial.rst

 Producing the input
 -------------------

 Next we will create a ProducerPE that creates the input for our sieve of Eratosthenes.
 The test producer that we were using above only produces one number per iteration.
-In our case we would like to create a PE that produces all the numbers up to a certain limit.
+In our case we would like to create a PE that produces all the integers from a start value up to (and excluding) an upper bound.

 The implementation looks like this::

     from dispel4py.base import ProducerPE

-    class NumberProducer(ProducerPE):
+    class IntegerProducer(ProducerPE):
-        def __init__(self, limit):
+        def __init__(self, start, limit):
             ProducerPE.__init__(self)
+            self.start = start
             self.limit = limit
         def _process(self):
-            for i in xrange(2, self.limit):
+            for i in xrange(self.start, self.limit):
                 self.write(ProducerPE.OUTPUT_NAME, i)

 This introduces several new concepts.
-The ProducerPE is a base class which has no inputs and one output.
-We initialise an instance of the NumberProducer PE with the upper bound of the range of numbers that we want to produce.
+The ProducerPE is a base class which has no inputs and one output named ``output``.
+We initialise the IntegerProducer PE with the lower and upper bounds of the range that we want to produce.

-In the process method we iterate over the range of numbers up to the upper bound.
+In the ``_process`` method we iterate over the range of integers from the lower bound up to the upper bound.
 Since the processing method generates more than one data item we have to write them to the output data stream using the ``write`` method.

 Using the producer in the workflow